 The Administrative Core is responsible for overall management and strategic direction of the Indiana Alzheimer Disease Center.
 Leadership within the center has been extremely stable.
-In 2013, the center made a smooth transition to the Department of Radiology and Imaging Sciences after Dr. Andrew Saykin was appointed center director.
+In 2013, the center made a smooth transition to the Department of Radiology and Imaging Sciences after Andrew Saykin, PsyD, was appointed center director.
 Brad Glazier, center administrator since 1999, continues in this important role.

 YOU ARE EXPLORING